aldycool/postgres-wal-g-tutorial/README.md

   ```
 - The resulted database should be empty (as this is the time when we've just restarted to enable WAL archiving).

+##  Restore Base + WAL from StackGres S3 Storage
+Follow the same steps above except:
+- Copy the Base + WAL files from S3 into the folder `wal-g-data`, the resulted folder will be:
+  - wal-g-data/basebackups_005
+  - wal-g-data/wal_005
+- Start from the restoring phase:
+  - Make sure the /var/lib/postgresql/data is empty
+  - Execute the `wal-g backup-fetch` part so we populate the postgresql data folder.
+Remove the env POSTGRES_DB, change the env POSTGRES_PASSWORD to use real password.
+  - For StackGres specific:
+    - These are the needed changes in postgresql.conf:
+      - Replace existing archive_command with the one above
+      - Remark shared_preload_libraries
+      - Add the restore_command (and optionally the recovery_target_* lines)
+  - Create the recovery.conf file (set chmod 777 to ensure postgres can delete the file later)
+  - Start the docker-compose.yml.
+  - NOTE (if for some reason docker logs shows error: permission denied on upload, just ignore it, it just tried to upload the new archive data.
+As long as the initial log lines where the ones informing the restore part is ok, then the data is successfully recovered).